Verest/personal-site/README.md

 1. Protected property `$db` contains a PDO connection to the database configured.
 2. `protected $table` should be set to the table name.
 3. The `->all()` method returns an array of model objects with the a `attributes` property containing the row's data.
+4. The `->select()` method accepts a string or an array of columns, and returns an array of model objects.

 ## Views
 Views are placed in the `views` directory.